DevprojectEkla/HelioCity/Readme.md

 ### 2. The `database_selector.py` file and its associated `DatabaseSelector` class with various methods

-- Adjusts weather data from a 5-minute to a 15-minute time step using the calculator.
+- Adjusts weather data from a 5-minute to a 15-minute time step to ajust to the calculator's step.

 > Upcoming features:
 > - Dynamic specification of initial and target time steps